Skip to Main Content

 Navigating the interface

-The following video demonstrates navigation of the SciVal home page, the module(s) available to you, the Help and Support sections, and My SciVal, where entities are located and can be modified.
+The following video demonstrates how to navigate the SciVal home page, the analyses available to you through your subscription, the Help and Support sections, and My SciVal, where entities are located and can be modified.

-What can you find on the SciVal homepage?
+What else can you find on the SciVal Homepage?

 • Add details of local support at your Institution